OpenEvalProject/evals/manuscripts/elife-08935/v2/manuscript.md

 The differences between blindsight patients and lesion side can be illustrated using a two-way ANOVA of the FA values within the geniculate-hMT+ tract.
 While there was no significant effect of blindsight status (positive or negative; F = 2.6, p = 0.13), there was a highly significant effect of lesion side (ipsilateral or contralateral; F = 35.7; p < 0.00005) and interaction, suggesting a differential effect of the lesion in the two patient groups (F = 5.1; p = 0.04).
 This effect was even stronger for MD: significant effect of blindsight status (F = 9.2; p < 0.01), significant effect of lesion side (F = 35.7; p < 0.00005) and interaction (F = 12.4; p < 0.005).

-Since estimates of distinct pathways frequently overlapped (
+Since estimates of distinct pathways frequently overlapped (Figure 3A), the slight laterality in patients may, at least in part, be driven by an overlap with degenerated optic radiations supplying damaged V1.
+Figure 3A shows how this overlap can occur in the early-mid portions of the geniculate- hMT+ pathway.
+In the central nervous system, anterograde (Wallerian) or retrograde neuronal degeneration can occur following axonal injury.
+Consequently, the integrity of optic radiation fibres innervating damaged V1 would be abnormal throughout their course (similar to Danek et al., 1990).
+Where overlap with such fibres occurs, the dMRI measurements would not distinguish between separate axonal bundles due to limitations in spatial resolution (restricted here to 2 mm isotropic voxel size).
+Thus measures of the geniculate-hMT+ tract could become contaminated with overlapping degenerated optic radiation fibres.
+It may therefore be useful to measure the diffusivity spanning only the distal portion of the geniculate-hMT+ tract, which has branched away from the large geniculate-V1 radiation bundle.
+This may represent a purer measure of the pathway, removing artefacts due to overlapping tracts.
+If the pathway to hMT+ were actually damaged, one would still expect this measure to reflect the damage.

 ![Figure 3.](https://cdn.elifesciences.org/articles/08935/elife-08935-fig3-v2.jpg)

-**Figure 3.:** A) Normal ipsilateral tracts between the LGN and hMT+, and the LGN and V1 demonstrate a proximal region of overlap.Tracts are demonstrated in a control participant, C2, comparing ipsilateral connections between the LGN and hMT+ (pink) and the LGN and V1 (blue).
+**Figure 3.:** Tracts are demonstrated in a control participant, C2, comparing ipsilateral connections between the LGN and hMT+ (pink) and the LGN and V1 (blue).
 When these pathways are superimposed, there is a significant region of overlap in the proximal portion of these pathways.
 In cases of V1 damage where there is retrograde degeneration, this overlapping region of the geniculate-hMT+ pathway may become contaminated by degenerated tracts in the V1 pathway.
 (B) Box plots comparing FA and MD in the distal portion of the geniculate-hMT+ pathway, in blindsight positive and negative patients.
 The ipsilesional hemisphere is shown in purple, and the intact hemisphere in green.
 Blindsight positive patients show significant overlap in the FA of the distal portion of this pathway in the damaged and sighted hemispheres.
 There is a slight increase in MD in the damaged hemisphere, however this is not marked and both measures fall within the control range.
 In comparison, blindsight negative patients show a marked difference in FA and MD for this pathway in the damaged and sighted hemispheres.
 The ipsilesional measures extend beyond the control range, implying that they are pathological and significantly impaired.
 Adjacent values are defined as the lowest and highest observations that are still inside the region defined by the following limits: Lower Limit = Q1 − 1.5 x IQR, Upper Limit = Q3 + 1.5 × IQR.
-The age-matched control FA and MD range for this pathway are displayed in yellow.DOI: http://dx.doi.org/10.7554/eLife.08935.006
+The age-matched control FA and MD range for this pathway are displayed in yellow.

 Figure 3B shows the microstructure of just the distal portions of the geniculate-hMT+ pathway (region between 60% and 85% of the total tract length from the LGN).
 Mean FA in blindsight positive patients was 0.39 ± 0.06 in the damaged hemisphere and 0.42 ± 0.04 in the intact hemisphere, corresponding to a laterality of only 7.7% (mean MD = 0.79 x 10−3 ± 0.06 x 10−3 vs 0.73 x 10−3 ± 0.06 x 10−3, laterality = 7.6%).
 Individual data also confirmed that the FA or MD standard deviation in each blindsight positive patient overlapped with the opposite hemisphere.
 Overall, this implies a less pronounced impairment to the white matter than suggested by the entire extent of the tract.

-In blindsight negative patients, mean FA in the distal portion of this tract was 0.29 ± 0.07, compared to 0.44 ± 0.05 in the intact hemisphere (laterality = 51.7%), mean MD = 1.04 x 10
+In blindsight negative patients, mean FA in the distal portion of this tract was 0.29 ± 0.07, compared to 0.44 ± 0.05 in the intact hemisphere (laterality = 51.7%), mean MD = 1.04 x 10−3 ± 0.23 x 10−3 vs 0.74 x 10−3 ± 0.07 x 10−3, (laterality = 28.8%).
+Therefore, unlike the blindsight positive group, blindsight negative patients still showed a relatively marked and significant drop in FA and increase in MD throughout this purer geniculate-hMT+ tract ROI when compared to the intact hemisphere.
+Although the effect of blindsight status on mean FA within this distal portion was not significant (F = 0.7; p = 0.42), both the effect of lesion side (F = 48.6; p < 0.00001) and the interaction (F = 15.6; p < 0.0005) were highly significant.
+The effect of blindsight status on mean MD was significant (F = 7.9; p = 0.01), as were the effect of lesion side (F = 31.4; p < 0.0001) and the interaction (F = 15.6; p = 0.001).
+This difference can also be appreciated in brain images by inspecting the tracts in the white matter, and their corresponding FA and MD maps (Figure 4).
+Only the blindsight negative patients (Figure 4, lower portion) possess tracts in the damaged hemisphere that appear to traverse a region of white matter displaying very abnormal FA and MD levels.
+Thus, although fascicles successfully propagated through this region, they passed through regions of profoundly abnormal, damaged tissue (see also Figure 4—figure supplement 1 for greater detail).

 ![Figure 4.](https://cdn.elifesciences.org/articles/08935/elife-08935-fig4-v2.jpg)

 **Figure 4.:** Individual results are shown for two blindsight positive patients PB5, and PB10 and two blindsight negative patients, PN1 and PN5.
 All four patients showed bilateral ipsilateral fascicles between the LGN and hMT+, including the damaged hemisphere (column two).
 In the damaged hemisphere of blindsight positive patients the region directly underlying tracts corresponds to relatively intact MD and FA measures, not notably different from the intact hemisphere.
-However, both blindsight negative patients have tracts in the damaged hemisphere that traverse a region of tissue with markedly abnormal FA and MD values (columns three and four).DOI: http://dx.doi.org/10.7554/eLife.08935.007
+However, both blindsight negative patients have tracts in the damaged hemisphere that traverse a region of tissue with markedly abnormal FA and MD values (columns three and four).

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/08935/elife-08935-fig4-figsupp1-v2.jpg)

-**Figure 4—figure supplement 1.:** Blindsight positive patients are shown in A and B with blindsight negative patients in C and D.DOI: http://dx.doi.org/10.7554/eLife.08935.008
+**Figure 4—figure supplement 1.:** Blindsight positive patients are shown in A and B with blindsight negative patients in C and D.

 To ensure that any differences in tract microstructure between blindsight positive and negative patients were not driven by differences in grey matter volume in hMT+, the volume was directly compared both between hemispheres and groups.
 In the blindsight positive patients the mean grey matter volume was 159 mm3 ± 59 in the ipsilesional hemisphere and 167 mm3 ± 55 in the intact hemisphere.
 In blindsight negative patients the equivalent numbers were 135 mm3 ± 71 and 169 mm3 ± 83.
 There was no significant effect of blindsight status (F = 0.1; p = 0.8), lesion side (F = 1.7; p = 0.2) or interaction (F = 1.0; p = 0.3), indicating that differences in grey matter volume within hMT+ are unlikely to have affected the results significantly.

-## Alternative pathways cannot account for the presence of blindsight
+### Alternative pathways cannot account for the presence of blindsight

 So far we have observed a difference in geniculate-hMT+ tract properties between blindsight positive and negative patients, indicating that this pathway might be a candidate for blindsight.
-Visual motion information could, however, travel via other pathways such as a transcallosal tract connecting left and right hMT+ (
+Visual motion information could, however, travel via other pathways such as a transcallosal tract connecting left and right hMT+ (Figure 5A–C), or a pathway connecting the superior colliculus and hMT+ (Figure 5D–F).
+Next we tested whether these alternate tracts could account for blindsight.

 ![Figure 5.](https://cdn.elifesciences.org/articles/08935/elife-08935-fig5-v2.jpg)

 **Figure 5.:** (A–C) Interhemispheric hMT+ tracts in blindsight positive patient, PB3, a blindsight negative patient, PN2 and a control participant, C9.
 (D–F) Ipsilateral collicular-hMT+ tracts in blindsight positive patient, PB8, a blindsight negative patient, PN3 and a control participant, C2.
 Red tracts represent crossing, interhemispheric connections between hMT+ bilaterally.
 Dark blue tracts are connections between SC and hMT+ in the ipsilesional damaged hemisphere, light blue tracts show the same collicular-hMT+ pathway in the intact hemisphere, and in controls.
-Tracts are overlaid on a 3-D representation of participant's structural T1-weighted images.DOI: http://dx.doi.org/10.7554/eLife.08935.009
+Tracts are overlaid on a 3-D representation of participant's structural T1-weighted images.

 Interestingly, in a number of blindsight positive patients it was not possible to identify either a pathway between hMT+ and the superior colliculus, between hMT+ in the two hemispheres, or both.
 Similarly, intact pathways between these regions were present in blindsight negative cases.
 Overall both pathways generated approximately 10-fold fewer fascicles than the geniculate-hMT+ pathway (mean 18.9/18.7 vs 202.8 in controls, and mean 15.6/15.0 vs 122.7 in blindsight positive patients).
 Furthermore, the collicular-hMT+ tracts appeared less consistent in shape and trajectory between individuals.

-## Interhemispheric hMT+ tracts
+### Interhemispheric hMT+ tracts

-Crossing tracts between hMT+ bilaterally were identified in only 6/12 patients with blindsight and 6/9 controls (
+Crossing tracts between hMT+ bilaterally were identified in only 6/12 patients with blindsight and 6/9 controls (Table 1, columns 3–4).
+As expected, pathways always crossed to the opposite hemisphere via the corpus callosum (Figure 5A–C).
+Where present, tracts also appeared to possess normal FA and MD.
+In blindsight positive cases, mean FA was 0.64 ± 0.07 (mean ± s.d.) and mean MD 0.70 x 10−3 ±0.03 x 10−3, averaged along the entire tract for both directions (left to right, and right to left), and across participants (Figure 6A).
+These values were similar to controls (Figure 6C, mean FA = 0.64 ± 0.07, mean MD = 0.67 x 10−3 ±0.05 x 10−3).

 ![Figure 6.](https://cdn.elifesciences.org/articles/08935/elife-08935-fig6-v2.jpg)

 **Figure 6.:** (A) Blindsight positive patients show a similar FA to controls along the length of interhemispheric hMT+ pathways.
 (B) Blindsight negative patient, PN2, also shows a similar FA to controls along the length of this pathway.
 (C) Control participants show a normal peak in FA at the centre of the interhemispheric hMT+ pathway, representing the high degree of anisotropy at the corpus callosum.
 (D) Blindsight positive patients show a similar FA in the ipsilesional collicular-hMT+ pathway as the intact hemisphere and controls.
 (E) Blindsight negative patients show a slight drop in mean FA in the distal third of the ipsilesional collicular-hMT+ pathway.
 (F) Control participants show a fairly constant FA along the length of the collicular-hMT+ pathway, around 0.4.
-The control range for each pathway is displayed in yellow.DOI: http://dx.doi.org/10.7554/eLife.08935.010
+The control range for each pathway is displayed in yellow.

 Only a single blindsight negative patient showed an interhemispheric connection between hMT+ bilaterally (PN2; Table 1, Figure 5B), and in this case, the tract appeared to be largely intact and remained within the control FA range (0.28–0.91), with mean FA = 0.59 and MD = 0.73 x 10−3 (see Figure 6B for FA plots along this path).

-## Superior colliculus tracts
+### Superior colliculus tracts

 Similarly, the collicular-hMT+ pathway, could not be tracked in all patients with blindsight, and was demonstrable in some blindsight negative individuals.
 Specifically, these pathways were tracked in the damaged hemisphere of 8/12 blindsight positive patients (Figure 5D).
 The same proportion of patients had tracts in their intact hemisphere, although not necessarily in the same cases (Table 1, columns 5–6).
 In comparison, this pathway was present in 3/5 blindsight negative patients (Figure 5E).
 Control participants showed these pathways in all nine cases on the left, and 7/9 on the right (Figure 5F).
 Of the patients demonstrating this pathway, mean FA was 0.40 ± 0.05 in the damaged hemisphere of blindsight positive cases, vs 0.46 ± 0.03 on the intact side, with some regions of overlap along their trajectory (laterality of 13.9%, see Figure 6D for FA plots).
 Mean MD was 0.78 x 10−3 ± 0.08 x 10−3 vs 0.69 x 10−3 ±0.04 x 10−3 (laterality = 10.8%).